megezer0/AppCV_2025/Lab_5/challenges/README.md

 - **Missing detections**: Handling cases where hands/face aren't detected
 - **Sensitivity**: Balancing detection accuracy with false positives

-## Challenge Progression Suggestions

-**For beginners:** Start with Smile Detection → Number Recognition → Colosseum Decision → choose one counting challenge

-**For experienced programmers:** Jump to any challenge that interests you most

-**Time management:** Don't aim to complete all challenges.
-Focus on 1-3 challenges and implement them well.

 Remember: The goal is learning, not completion.
-Focus on understanding the concepts and implementing robust solutions!
+Focus on understanding the unique attributes of each challenge and the methods one must use to implement a robust solutions.